 Facts About Flowerhorn Cichlids

-Flowerhorn Cichlids Size and Growth Chart
+Flowerhorn Cichlids Size & Growth Chart

 Flowerhorns have a rapid growth rate, especially within the first year of life.
 They grow around 0.75–0.8 inches per month for the first year or so.
 They will grow more than half of their adult size in the first year of life with proper care and good nutrition.

 The growth of Flowerhorn Cichlids will typically stop once they hit their maximum size, but the maximum can vary between fish.
 For most Flowerhorn Cichlids in aquariums, they will only grow to around 12 inches, but they can get larger.
-Females tend to measure 1–2 inches less than males.
+Females tend to measure 1–2 inches smaller than males.

 When Does a Flowerhorn Cichlid Stop Growing?

-Flowerhorn Cichlids will stop growing once they reach their own maximum size.
+Flowerhorn Cichlids will stop growing once they reach their maximum size.
 They won’t continue to grow beyond their genetically determined maximum size.
 This means that they won’t grow throughout their lives.

 Once a Flowerhorn Cichlid reaches 8–16 inches, they’ll be finished growing.
-Keep in mind, though, that Flowerhorn Cichlids in the wild can reach 14–16 inches, while captive Flowerhorns usually stay 12 inches or less.
+Keep in mind, though, that Flowerhorn Cichlids in the wild can reach 14–16 inches, while captive Flowerhorns usually stay at 12 inches or less.